Hwang Woo-suk: Online ova donations

 Banners like "Please come back, Doctor Hwang.
-I'm already dying to see you, Professor Hwang", were put up on the home page.
+I'm already dying to see you, Professor Hwang", were put up on the home page of the fan site.
 The site also carried a photo of Hwang and his cloned dog, Snuppy, trimmed with images of the rose of Sharon, South Korea's national flower, in an apparent appeal for patriotism.
 The national anthem played as background music.

 Those who applied to donate ova included people with incurable illnesses and their family members, who hoped that Hwang's research would eventually lead to cures, and young, healthy women.

+Egg donation offers were also made through organisations with no ties to Hwang, with one organisation dedicated to scientific research claiming the amount of volunteers they had received hax sharply increased Hwang's resignation.

+Documentary

+In June 2023, Netflix released a documentary film, King of Clones which covered Hwang Woo-suk and the Hwang affair.